isc-projects/kea/doc/sphinx/arm/hooks.rst

 Some hooks use user context for a configuration that can be easily edited without the need to restart the server.

-The DDNS Tuning Hook uses user context to configure per-subnet behavior.
+The DDNS Tuning hook uses user context to configure per-subnet behavior.
 Here's an example:

 ::